OfficeDev/office-js-docs-pr/word/README.md

 # Word JavaScript APIs

 Welcome to the Word JavaScript API documentation.
 You are currently reading documentation in our old location.
 We have moved the new Word JavaScript API reference documentation under [reference/word](../reference/word).
 That is where the JavaScript API is for the Word specific APIs.
 Go to the [shared reference](../shared) for the JavaScript APIs that were introduced with Word 2013.
-Our conceptual documentation for thenew Word API are now located under [docs/word](../docs/word)
+Our conceptual documentation for the new Word API are now located under [docs/word](../docs/word)

 We are moving our content from MSDN to [dev.office.com](http://dev.office.com/docs/add-ins/overview/office-add-ins?product=word).
 Use the filter to see topics that are applicable to Word.

 We now provide information about new Word APIs in the [WordJs_1.3_Openspec](https://github.com/OfficeDev/office-js-docs/tree/WordJs_1.3_Openspec/word) branch.
 Learn what new APIs are coming out for Word, provide feedback on the APIs, and open issues against the proposed features and documentation.
+This is our new OpenSpec approach to the APIs.
+You hear about them before they are released.

 ## Try it out